-- 5.4.1 The Governing Board is responsible for ensuring that the school complies with legislation, and that this policy and its related procedures and action plans are implemented. - 5.4.2 The designated governor is responsible for monitoring the implementation of this policy. - 5.4.3 The Head teacher is responsible for implementing the policy; for ensuring that all staff are aware of their responsibilities and are given appropriate training and support; and for taking appropriate action in any cases of unlawful discrimination. - 5.4.4 A senior member of staff has day-to-day responsibility for co-ordinating implementation of this policy. - 5.4.5 All staff are expected to: - adhere to this policy; - promote equality and inclusion in their classrooms, amongst colleagues and with visitors to the school; - deal with any prejudice-related incidents that may occur; - plan and deliver curricula and lessons that reflect our Guiding Principles; - provide and analyse quantitative and qualitative data that supports better understanding of equality groups and any issues that may arise, e.g., attendance, bullying, exclusion; - undertake or support Equality Impact Assessment (Equality Analysis) processes; - attend appropriate training that enables Westbury-on-Severn C of E Primary School to keep up-to-date with equality issues.
+- 5.4.1 The Governing Board is responsible for ensuring that the school complies with legislation, and that this policy and its related procedures and action plans are implemented. - 5.4.2 The designated governor is responsible for monitoring the implementation of this policy. - 5.4.3 The Head teacher is responsible for implementing the policy; for ensuring that all staff are aware of their responsibilities and are given appropriate training and support; and for taking appropriate action in any cases of unlawful discrimination. - 5.4.4 A senior member of staff has day-to-day responsibility for coordinating implementation of this policy. - 5.4.5 All staff are expected to: - 5.4.5.1 adhere to this policy; - 5.4.5.2 promote equality and inclusion in their classrooms, amongst colleagues and with visitors to the school; - 5.4.5.3 deal with any prejudice-related incidents that may occur; - 5.4.5.4 plan and deliver curricula and lessons that reflect our Guiding Principles; - 5.4.5.6 provide and analyse quantitative and qualitative data that supports better understanding of equality groups and any issues that may arise, e.g., attendance, bullying, exclusion; - 5.4.5.7 undertake or support Equality Impact Assessment (Equality Analysis) processes; - 5.4.5.8 attend appropriate training that enables Westbury-on-Severn C of E Primary School to keep up-to-date with equality issues. - 5.4.6 All staff and Governors have access to training and a selection of resources which discuss and explain the concepts of equality, diversity and community cohesion.
+We value the opportunity to take a holistic approach in fulfilling our equality duties.

-- 5.4.6.1 All staff and Governors will exercise their Safeguarding responsibilities in relation to equality matters and ensure that any bullying or challenging of Human Rights is addressed immediately.

-- 6.0 Westbury-on-Severn C of E Primary School is opposed to all forms of prejudice that could act as a barrier to achieving our legal duties and a cohesive community.
-These include:
+5.4.7 All staff and Governors will exercise their Safeguarding responsibilities in relation to equality matters and ensure that any bullying or challenging of Human Rights is addressed immediately.
+6.0 Westbury-on-Severn C of E Primary School is opposed to all forms of prejudice that could act as a barrier to achieving our legal duties and a cohesive community.
+These include: 6.1 disability; 6.2 special educational needs; 6.3 racism and xenophobia; 6.4 gender and transgender; 6.5 religious groups and communities; travellers, migrants, refugees and people seeking asylum; 6.6 6.7 sexism and homophobia.
+This policy will be reviewed by the Governors annually.
+Signed ......
+(Chair) ......
+(Head Teacher)

-- disability;

-- special educational needs;

-- racism and xenophobia;

-- gender and transgender;

-- religious groups and communities;

-- travellers, migrants, refugees and people seeking asylum;

-- sexism and homophobia.